Knowing Each Element Will Aid in Success & Winning the Injury Claim

 Was the Expiration or “Termination of Life” Caused By a Negligent or Intentional Act?The next element is really two sub-elements, with the same outcome; that is whether (a) Negligence or (b) A Willful Act, caused the death.
 Example: A willful act would include shooting someone in the head at point blank, whereas negligent act would be rear ending someone while you are busy talking on your cell phone (This could also be a “Reckless Act” depending upon the given facts.)

 One would think this is easy to prove.
 But you would get surprised to see how many families have estranged relationships.
 Thus, they would probably recover more in “intestate succession,” than in a lawsuit!

 Losses are things like:

 - Loss of love: And this includes things like sex, and just the love loss itself;

 - Financial Support: This is usually the big factor.
 How much did your loved one provide?
 Was he or she a doctor, or a lawyer, or a garbage collector?
 Was he or she contributing to an education fund for the survivors, etc.?

 - Physical support also has a financial value.
 So if your husband provided house-work etc., chores, you have to pay someone, or take time from your job.
 Understood?
 And yes, you become entitled to seek money for the past, present and future.

 Additional More Detailed Requirements Under CA Law:

 We offer the “Ehline Difference.”
 We return phone calls and, a real attorney, not a secretary, returns that call.
-The wrongful death lawyer at Ehline Law Firm PC, will be important in proving to the court, without doubt, that all of the elements of a wrongful death suit are met for the success of the survivors of the decedent.
+The wrongful death lawyer at Ehline Law Firm PC will be important in proving your case to the court.
+They can assure that all the elements of a wrongful death suit get met.
+Hence, chances for the success of the survivors of the decedent become improved significantly.